globant-ui-rosario/web-ui-bootcamp/docs/topic3.md

   *

-*Latest IE, Chrome and Firefox browser should be used.
-All exercises must be done with ECMAScript 6 syntax.*

-1. Creating our index page with some sections.
+2.A

   * Create a file called `index.html` with the correct doctype and some random content.

   * Add a stylesheet to the HTML file and use it to center the texts of all `section` elements.

   * Add a hidden `section` with `Hello World` inside of it.

   * When the page finished loading the section must fade in.

-2. Adding some events
+2.B

+  * Add an interface for the palindrome function: create an `input type=text` that takes the string and a button to validate it.
+Print the result.

-    *   Add a button below the `section` to your index page.
+  * Add an interface for the getDayAfter function.

-    *   Create a function that showcases an alert message when called.

-    *   Attach a click event to the created button which calls the function previously created.

 3. Data fetching